Infrapatellar Bursitis

 Description: Infrapatellar bursitis, also known as "clergyman's knee," is a condition characterized by inflammation of the infrapatellar bursa located just below the kneecap.
 This condition can result in pain and discomfort in the knee region, partic

-Infrapatellar bursitis, also known as "clergyman's knee," is a condition characterized by inflammation of the infrapatellar bursa located just below the kneecap.
-This condition can result in pain and discomfort in the knee region, particularly with activities that involve bending or kneeling.
+Infrapatellar Bursitis, also known as ‘clergyman's knee’, is a condition characterised by inflammation of the infrapatellar bursa located just below the kneecap.
+This condition can result in inflammation, swelling, pain and discomfort in the knee region, particularly with activities that involve bending or kneeling.
 To effectively manage infrapatellar bursitis, it's crucial to understand its anatomy and how it develops.

 The infrapatellar bursa is a small, fluid-filled sac that acts as a cushion between the patellar tendon (the tendon that connects the kneecap to the shinbone) and the underlying tibia bone.